ssilverberry/JavaProjects/README.md

 # JavaProjects
-Java course in Netcracker / Here are my hometasks from Java course / First task was to draw any letter with asterisk /
+# Here are my hometasks from Java course
+# All hometasks will have folder with name, which contains its own number